riponbanik/ansible-role-snmpd/README.md

 ## Example Playbook

-Just include this role in your list.
+Clone the repository in the roles directory in ansible as install_snmpd and include this role in your list.
 For example

 ```